AFOP/monty/README.md

 * **mod**
   * Computes the modulus of the second element from the top of the stack/queue divided by the top element.
   * The result is stored in the second element from the top and the top element is removed.

+## Description author
+I am a systems engineer from Colombia and I like software development 🌱 I’m currently learning Laravel, bootstrap, MySQL

 ## AUTHORS
 * **Andrés Ocaña**